Wiccan (character): Exiles: Days of Then And Now

-In a reality where after the Hulk was jettisoned into space and discovered by Annihilus, killing him and taking the Annihilation Wave to Earth; Wiccan appears as one of the few remaining superhumans and part of Quentin Quire's Exiles.
-Like his mainstream counterpart, he refers to Speed as his brother and the Scarlet Witch as his mother.
+In a reality where after the Hulk was jettisoned into space and discovered by Annihilus, killing him and taking the Annihilation Wave to Earth; Wiccan appears as one of the few remaining superhumans and a member of Quentin Quire's Exiles.

 The Last Avengers Story

 In a one-shot story about the final Avengers story, Billy and Tommy grew up as the children of the Vision and the Scarlet Witch.
 As a child, Billy witnessed the accidental murder of his mother by his uncle, Quicksilver.
-Her death eventually caused Billy (known as "Billy Maximoff") to become a villain, calling himself "the Grim Reaper."
-He and his brother Tommy communicated via holograms where Tommy implored his brother to give up his villainy, stating that he was apprehensive to fight him.
-Eventually the Reaper joined forces with Kang and Ultron-59 and their "final battle" with the Avengers.
+Her death eventually caused Billy (known as "Billy Maximoff") to become a villain, calling himself the Grim Reaper.
+He and his brother Tommy communicated via holograms.
+Tommy implored his brother to give up his villainy, stating that he was apprehensive to fight him.
+Eventually, the Reaper joined forces with Kang and Ultron-59 and their "final battle" with the Avengers.
 Billy appeared to be friends with this future's Oddball and the two discussed Billy's desire for revenge against his brother and father.

 Billy and his brother were locked in battle until their father, the Vision, destroyed Ultron, ending the fight.
 As the Vision lay dying, he implored Billy not to give up on humanity the way he had when Wanda was killed.
 What exactly became of Billy following the Avengers' victory is unknown.

 Unlike Earth-616, Tommy inherited their mother's mystical abilities and the nature of Billy's powers were unspecified.
 As the Grim Reaper, Billy wielded a scythe of unknown nature, either technological or mystic, that could teleport back to him if it left his hand.
 The scythe could presumably cut what he wanted it to while harmlessly phasing through what he did not, such as when he impaled Jessie Wingfoot without injuring Ultron-59.
 During the battle with Tommy, his scythe was able to deflect mystical force bolts conjured at him.

 Battle of the Atom

-During Battle of the Atom, Billy is seen as a member of the future X-Men who travel back in time to stop a group of impostors led by Beast.
-He is the Earth's new Sorcerer Supreme, and possesses the Eye of Agamotto.
+In Battle of the Atom, Billy appears as Earth's Sorcerer Supreme and a member of the future X-Men.

 House of M

-In the House of M reality, Wiccan and his twin brother are the twins of Wanda Magnus.
+In House of M, Wiccan and his twin brother are the twins of Wanda Magnus.

 In other media

 Marvel Cinematic Universe

-Several versions of William "Billy" Maximoff appear in live-action media set in the Marvel Cinematic Universe (MCU), portrayed by Baylen Bielitz as a five-year old and Julian Hillard as a ten-year old.